A Class 5 licence also allows you to drive all Class 5 motor vehicles, which includes:

 Get a Class 5-Graduated Driver's licence (GDL)

-Before you can get a full Class 5 driver’s licence, you must have a Class 5 Graduated Driver’s Licence (GDL) for at least 2 years with no suspensions.
+Before you can get a full Class 5 driver’s licence, you must have a Class 5 Graduated Driver’s Licence (GDL) for at least 2 years with no suspensions in the last year.

 While driving with a Class 5-GDL licence, the following rules apply:

 - you cannot drive with more people than there are seat belts in your vehicle

 - a GDL licence will be suspended at 8 demerit points

 - blood alcohol level of the driver must be 0%